adikumi/code-help-dsa/lecture-11/notes.md

 ## Time Complexity

-It is the amount of time taken by an algorithm to run as a function of the imput.
+It is the amount of time taken by an algorithm to run as a function of the input.

 **WHY ?**